cssu/cssu.ca-old/firstyearguide/index.md

 [**Calvin’s Insider Tips**](https://www.youtube.com/watch?v=RW_Mr85HFto)

-For more important videos with more tips and information about university and course enrolment check out the ArtSci Youtube channel [here](https://www.youtube.com/channel/UCXRrb_NqDU5IN2ensLpWbcg/videos)
+For more important videos with more tips and information about university and course enrollment check out the ArtSci Youtube channel [here](https://www.youtube.com/channel/UCXRrb_NqDU5IN2ensLpWbcg/videos)

 ## Course Tips